-The most widespread myth on the web is that you just need to dismantle a few old smartphones and use a couple of acids in the garage to melt an ingot and get rich.
-The reality is profoundly different: DIY chemistry not only produces ridiculous economic returns for the individual user but also exposes them to lethal toxic fumes and very serious environmental crimes.
-True gold recovery from electronics is not based on home alchemy but on understanding the value of components, aggregating volumes (urban mining), and smart selling to certified refineries.
-If you have old phones or broken PCs at home, your goal should not be to physically extract the gold, but to monetize the gold potential trapped in the circuits.
+The most widespread myth on the web is that simply dismantling a few old smartphones and using a couple of acids in your garage is enough to cast a gold bar and get rich.
+The reality is vastly different: DIY chemistry not only yields negligible financial returns for the individual, but also exposes you to lethal toxic fumes and serious environmental crimes.
+Genuine gold recovery from electronics is not based on backyard alchemy, but on understanding the value of components, aggregating volumes (urban mining), and selling intelligently to certified refineries.
+If you have old phones or broken PCs at home, your goal should not be to physically extract the gold, but to monetize the gold potential trapped within the circuits.

-Electronic gold recovery is a complex industrial process that separates precious metals from polymers and base metals.
-To achieve concrete and safe results, devices are mechanically shredded and subjected to pyrometallurgical or hydrometallurgical processes in specialized plants, ensuring maximum yield without polluting the environment.
+Recovering gold from electronics is a complex industrial process that separates precious metals from polymers and base metals.
+To achieve tangible and reliable results, the devices are mechanically shredded and subjected to pyrometallurgical or hydrometallurgical processes in specialized facilities, ensuring maximum yield without polluting the environment.

-Gold is used in electronics for a very simple reason: it is one of the best conductors available and, above all, it does not oxidize or corrode over time.
+Gold is used in electronics for a very simple reason: it is one of the best conductors in existence and, above all, it does not oxidize or corrode over time.
 This ensures that the microscopic contacts inside smartphones and computers remain reliable for years.
-However, the quantities per single device are microscopic.
-According to official EPA (Environmental Protection Agency) documentation, to obtain one ounce of gold (about 31.1 grams), it is necessary to recycle almost 40 old-generation cell phones, or an even greater number of modern smartphones, which have been optimized to use increasingly thinner plating layers.
+However, the quantities per individual device are microscopic.
+According to official documentation from the EPA (Environmental Protection Agency), to obtain one ounce of gold (approximately 31.1 grams), it is necessary to recycle nearly 40 older-generation mobile phones, or an even larger number of modern smartphones, which have been optimized to use increasingly thin layers of plating.

 The professional process is divided into three crucial phases: